-Title: Installing fire resisting timber door assemblies and doorsets in the workplace Additional inform nation about this unit Assessment guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills 'Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Installing fire resisting timber door assemblies and doorsets in the workplace Additional inform Additional information about this unit Assessment guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills 'Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Conton Cubinat And OF 2 Duilding and Construction Sector Subject Area 05.2 Building and Construction Availability for use e Shared unit Unit guided learning hours 190
+Sector Subject Area 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 190

-Title: Setting up and using transportable cutting and shaping machines in the workplace Unit Number: T/506/5172 Learning outcome The learner will be c Assessment criteria The learner can: 1 Interpret the information rework and reso elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. setting up and transportable shaping mach cutting and 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Setting up and using transportable cutting and shaping machines in the workplace Unit Number: T/506/5172

+Unit Number: T/506/5172 72 Learning outcomes The learner will be able to: ssment criteria arner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. setting up and transportable shaping mach cutting and 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written instructions, sketches, electronic data, official guidance and current building regulations associated with setting up and using transportable cutting and shaping machines. relevant legislation and official guidance when setting up and using transportable cutting and shaping machines.
-2.1 Describe their responsibilities regarding potential accidents health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written instructions, sketches, electronic data, official guidance and current building regulations associated with setting up and using transportable cutting and shaping machines.
+2 Know how to relevant legisl official guidan setting up and transportable shaping mach ation and ace when dusing cutting and 2.1 Describe their responsibilities regarding potential accidents health hazards and environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when setting up and using transportable cutting and shaping machines and describe how and when they are used.